kizito9898/IT-Documentation/Remote-Connection/TeamViewer.md

 - The user adds the given session code
 - Verify the user (on the user side)
 - Now I have control.
-Same thing applies after session closes.
+Same thing applies after session closes

----

-### File Transfer Logs

 - On the client machine, you can see the files transferred over during the session.